bsmith89/midas2-wiki/Home.md

 with 4644 rows below the headers.

-Every species has a single representative genome, which could be used to identify the species, if we didn't have the purely numeric 6-digit species ids.
+Every species has a single representative genome.

 Column `genome_is_representative` is defined as `genome == representative`.